Edited by Philip McCann

 Chapter 7: Clusters and Networks: Institutional Settings and Strategic Perspectives

-7. Clusters and networks: institutional settings and strategic perspectives Michael Steiner Karl-Franzens University, Graz, Austria 1.
+Michael Steiner Karl-Franzens University, Graz, Austria 1.
 INTRODUCTION Clusters and networks are nowadays keywords with strong policy implications for the industrial location debate.
 Nevertheless their users should be aware of the changing fortunes of hit-lists of keywords and keep in mind the 40-year-old subtle criticism of Machlup (1958) against the use of ‘weaslewords’ and jargon in economics, alluding in this case to the extreme use of the word ‘structure’: ‘Structure, I am afraid, is often a weaselword used to avoid commitment to a deﬁnite and clear thought.’
 In our case, substituting the words ‘cluster’ or ‘network’ for the word ‘structure’ also allows us to use Machlup’s phrasing without any difﬁculty.
 The word ‘structure’ (cluster or network) works in some ‘educated’ circles just as the phrase ‘you know what I mean’ works among less literate people.
 To persuade you that a certain measure is needed you are told that the ‘structure’ (network character) makes it absolutely indispensable, and that the ‘structural imbalance’ (missing network) cannot be coped with in any other way; surely, you understand, don’t you?
 (Machlup, 1958) Nevertheless he makes the strong distinction between clearer, vaguer and crypto-apologetic meanings of the word.
 In this chapter we will argue that the concepts of ‘cluster’ and ‘network’, despite their pervasive use and sometimes crypto-apologetic application as a policy strategy, do have clear meanings.
-We will suggest additional perspectives to underline the usefulness of the cluster concept by putting it into...
+We will suggest additional perspectives to underline the usefulness of the cluster concept by putting it into the context of recent theorizing on an adaptive logic...

 You are not authenticated to view the full text of this chapter or article.